pynucastro/pynucastro/docs/source/partition-function.rst

 Reverse Rates
 =============

-In this section we will discuss our implementation of the partition functions discussed in
+In this section we will implement the partition functions discussed in:

+- [1] T.Rauscher and F.-K.Thielemann, ADNDT 75, 1-2 (2000)

+- [2] T.Rauscher, ApJS 147, 403 (2003)

+with the purpose to compute inverse rates at extreme temperatures and heavy nuclide conditions.

 The Semi-Relativistic Ideal Gas Model
 -------------------------------------

-In order to illustrate our code implementation used to compute the inverse rates by using the forward rates, we will start by computing the number density of reaction specie, in terms of its chemical potential.
-Let us start our discussion by introducing the 1-particle *canonical partition function*
+In order to illustrate our implementation, we will start first by computing the number density of reaction specie in terms of its chemical potential.
+Let us start our discussion by introducing the 1-particle *canonical partition function* by

 .. math:: Z_{1-p} = \dfrac{g}{(2\pi \hbar)^3} \int \, d^3q \,d^3p \, \exp(-E/(kT))